What’s in a Name?

 “Zoomer” was special because it was Brent’s childhood nickname, so in a way, it was a namesake.
 Zoomer is also such a fun and quirky word and is completely genderless so it just stuck.
 I put it in my notes, and from then on, whenever we talked about the hypothetical child who was a mere twinkle in our eyes, we called them Zoomer.
 We conceived Zoomer about 11 months after they had already been named.
 When considering middle names for Zoomer, Brent asked me if I had a childhood nickname.
 I told him, “My dad called me, (and still calls me), Kylie Wile E. Coyote.”
 Brent and I both have a fascination with the animals from each other’s native continent.
 So when Brent heard “Coyote” he said “Well that’s it! – They’ll be Zoomer Coyote, a mixture of their mom and dad.”

 I did a little bit of research on Coyotes, to make sure they weren’t perceived as the worst animals ever – had my nickname been Seagull, it certainly wouldn’t have made an appearance on our child’s birth certificate, because seagulls are assholes.
-Turns out – coyotes are incredible animals and they embody characteristics (real and folkloric) that we would love for our child to inherit.
+Turns out – coyotes are incredible animals and they embody characteristics that we would love for our child to inherit.
 Coyotes are a “highly versatile species, whose range has expanded amidst human environmental modification.”
 Coyotes are resilient to mainstream human behavior, and in fact, coyotes can adapt to human environments and thrive within them.
 Coyotes are flexible in social organization; they can live with their families, or in packs of unrelated individuals and they don’t have many enemies.
-In Native American folklore, the coyote is depicted as a trickster, rebelling against social convention through deception and humor.

 If the coyote isn’t a perfect example of how we hope Z navigates gender, I don’t know what is.
 I like to think that kids like Z will spread like coyotes, and create a more inclusive world.